GinaSomara/FountainWebsite/README.md

 some minor and basic understanding in C++ and Java.
 However, coding and only seeing basic, and trivial outputs was not statifsying my taste for a colorful, creative project.
 This lead to start the side project of a mock website for a friend who had a dream of owning her own bar in NYC.
 To help inspire her to pursue this dream , and to feed my new love of coding, I wanted to create a webiste that simulated a sophisticated, elegant cocktail bar.
 I hope you enjoy!

+For a detailed description && a live version, check out my portfolio: https://ginasomara-portfolio.herokuapp.com